RedPitaya/RedPitaya/rp-api/api-ptcc/README.md

 C++ driver for the VIGO Photonics PTCC-01 TEC controller, built as `librp-ptcc.so` / `librp-ptcc.a` with a C API in `include/rp_ptcc.h`.

-The controller enumerates as USB CDC-ACM, so it appears as `/dev/ttyACM0` on Red Pitaya OS with no extra kernel driver.
+The controller appears as a serial port with no extra kernel driver: units that enumerate as USB CDC-ACM show up as `/dev/ttyACM0`, while those with an FTDI bridge show up as `/dev/ttyUSB0` (a PTCC-01-BAS on the bench carries an FT232).
+Both are probed, in that order.

 ## Architecture